openai/openai-dotnet/MigrationGuide.md

 ## Authentication

-In order to authenticate to OpenAI you must set an API key when creating a client.
+To authenticate to OpenAI, you must set an API key when creating a client.

 OpenAI 1.11.0 allowed setting the API key in three different ways: directly from a string, from an environment variable, or from a configuration file.